 - Depending on the availability of prey, the territory of a pack can be 80 to 3,000 k㎡ (31 to 1,200 square miles).

 - They mark their territories with urine, feces, and scratch marks to let the other packs know they should not intrude.

 - Gray wolves communicate through a variety of visual, olfactory, and auditory ways.

 - They make howling, barking, and growling sounds.
-A wolf barks to warn other wolves or in case of threat.
+A wolf barks to warn other wolves or in case of a threat.
 Growling is used to challenge other wolves.
-Through howling, they communicate with other packs from large distances and to keep them away from territory.
+Through howling, they communicate with other packs from large distances and keep them away from the territory.
 A wolf can detect the distance of other packs from hearing howls.
 Howling is also used to keep the pack members together.
 Through howling, a lost wolf can return to its pack.

 - To show dominance on the other pack members, a dominant wolf partly erects its tail, walks while holding its head high, and keeps its eyes straight towards other wolves.